Back to topics

 The second half of the first century

 After the completion of the harbour of Claudius by Nero the official name of the harbour was Portus Ostiensis Augusti.
 Pliny the Elder mentions the Portus Ostiensis.[49]
 At the end of the century, Quintilianus has Ostia in mind when he mentions the issue an portus fieri Ostiae possit.[50]
 A Claudian freedman became proc(urator) portus Ostiesis.[51]
-It would be strange to speak of the “harbour of Ostia” if there was no formal relation between the two.
-As supporting evidence we may adduce an inscription reportedly found apud Portum Hostiensem.[52]
-It is a dedication to M. Antonius Severus, praefectus fabrum, duovir, quaestor aerarii, quaestor alimentorum, flamen divi Vespasiani, and praefectus fabrum tignuariorum Ostiensium.
+It would be strange to speak of the "harbour of Ostia" if there was no formal relation between the two.
+As supporting evidence we may adduce an inscription reportedly found apud Portum Hostiensem, so apparently near Portus.[52]
+In that case a magistrate from Ostia was active there: it is a dedication to M. Antonius Severus, praefectus fabrum, duovir, quaestor aerarii, quaestor alimentorum, flamen divi Vespasiani, and praefectus fabrum tignuariorum Ostiensium.
 The priesthood of the deified Vespasian gives it a terminus post quem of 79 AD.

 The second and third century